 This was proven in a 1996 study that tested the efficacy of ten different essential oils against 22 bacteria and 12 fungi.
 The oils included in the study were aegle, ageratum, citronella, eucalyptus, geranium, lemongrass, orange, palmarosa, patchouli, and peppermint.

 The oils were introduced to the various bacterial and fungal cultures, and here is how peppermint oil fared.
-Peppermint was effective in inhibiting all 22 of the bacterial strains, as well as eleven out of twelve of the fungal strains.
+Peppermint was effective in inhibiting all 22 of the bacterial strains, as well as 11 out of 12 of the fungal strains.

 It Soothes an Irritated Scalp